rafd/LearnYouSomeWeb/content/00-introduction/intro.md

 + [qooxdoo](http://qooxdoo.org/)

 Essentially, if you want to store and display primarily textual data, you probably want a CMS.
 However, if you want to create a more dynamic web app, you probably want a Framework.

+### IDEs

+IDE stands for Integrated Development Environment and is a software application that provides comprehensive facilities to computer programmers for software development.
+An IDE normally consists of:

++ a source code editor
++ a compiler and/or an interpreter
++ build automation tools
++ a debugger

+In the context of the lessons and tasks in this book, some IDEs which we recommend are: